If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 The best news?

-With either option, you can continue to respond to your little one at night in whatever way works best – including feeding to sleep and (safe) bedsharing if that’s what works best for you & your little one.
+You can continue to respond to your little one at night in whatever way works best – including feeding to sleep and (safe) bed sharing if that’s what works best for you & your little one.

 Georgina x